 Despite 5G being hyped for well over ten years, its introduction into modern society is taking time.
-In 2022, it was estimated that 5G had rolled out to nearly 50% of UK businesses, which is a strong gain considering its launch in the UK took place only three years earlier.

 But there have been many delays, and the launch itself has not been a widespread success.
 A number of businesses and homeowners are still experiencing a lag in operations, and the super-fast speeds that were promised are not being received by everyone.